adrigrillo/Type-on-Strap/_portfolio/IBEXPredictor.md

 tags: [prediction, stock market, finance, python, machine learning]
 ---

-# Next day tendency predictor for the IBEX35 stock

-Project in python to predict the behavior of IBEX35 for the next day through the use of neural networks,vector support machines and other automatic learning mechanisms.
+Project in python to predict the behavior of IBEX35 for the next day through the use of neural networks, support vector machines and other machine learning algorithms.

 The application will gather the historic data using the quandl API key and uses it to predict the market.
 The code can be found here: <https://github.com/adrigrillo/IBEXPredictor>